unadlib/usm/README.md

 # usm

-Using USM to develop a modular application system, it can directly support React/Vue/Angular.
+Using `USM` to develop a modular application system. **USM can help you make more concise and intuitive OOP when using some state library**, it can directly support Redux/MobX/Vuex/Angular.

 ## Support